verkkila/ACP/design-presentation.md

 2. Where to find the neccessary sensor and simulation eguipment plus software
 3. Preliminary specs from TA
 4. Decision about sensors and simulators
-We have found out from the specs of DJI Inspire 1 information

 ---

 # Previous research
-[FOODsniffer](http://www.myfoodsniffer.com) electronic nose for checking if food is safe and fresh to eat.
+[FOODsniffer](http://www.myfoodsniffer.com) Electronic nose for checking if food is fresh and safe to eat.

-[Sensor drone for aerial odor mapping for agriculture and security services](http://ieeexplore.ieee.org/abstract/document/7561340/?reload=true) Similar project to what we are making
+[Sensor drone for aerial odor mapping for agriculture and security services](http://ieeexplore.ieee.org/abstract/document/7561340/?reload=true) Similar project using drone for odor mapping in agriculture.

 [The eNose company](http://www.enose.nl/) Company that is specialiced in making portable and lightweight sensor applications.

 [Air quality monitor using arduino](https://plot.ly/arduino/air-quality-tutorial/)

 TODO

 ---